MiguelPelegrina/java_school_online_store_documentation/docs/system_architecture.md

 ### 1.1.
 Frontend (Presentation Layer)

-- Developed using Angular, a robust front-end framework.
+- Developed using Angular, a robust front-end framework for building dynamic and responsive user interfaces.
-- Utilizes TypeScript for enhanced static typing and object-oriented programming support.
+- Utilizes TypeScript for enhanced static typing and object-oriented programming support that enhances the development process.
-- Responsive and dynamic user interface for seamless user interactions.
+- Responsive and dynamic user interface for seamless user interactions through HTML and CSS, two standard web technologies for structuring and styling web pages.

 ### 1.2.
 Backend (Business Logic Layer)

 - Implemented using Spring Boot with Java, providing a scalable and modular backend architecture.
 - Adheres to the Model-View-Controller (MVC) design pattern for separation of concerns.
+- Utilizes Java, a widely-used programming language for building scalable and maintainable backend applications.
-- Utilizes Java for business logic implementation, RESTful APIs for communication, and Spring Security for authentication and authorization.
+- Spring Security provides robust authentication and authorization mechanisms.

 ### 1.3.
 Database (Data Storage Layer)

-- PostgreSQL is chosen as the relational database management system (RDBMS).
+- PostgreSQL, an open-source relational database system known for its reliability and extensibility, is chosen as the relational database management system (RDBMS).
+- JDBC (Java Database Connectivity) is a Java API used for connecting and interacting with relational databases.
 - Ensures data consistency, integrity, and reliability.
 - Tables designed to represent entities such as users, books, and orders.

-### 2. Technology Stack

-#### 2.1.
-Frontend Technologies

-- Angular: A TypeScript-based framework for building dynamic and responsive user interfaces.
-- TypeScript: Enhances the development process with static typing and object-oriented programming features.
-- HTML/CSS: Standard web technologies for structuring and styling web pages.
--

-#### 2.2.
-Backend Technologies

-- Spring Boot: A powerful and convention-over-configuration framework for building Java-based microservices.
-- Java: A widely-used programming language for building scalable and maintainable backend applications.
-- Spring Security: Provides robust authentication and authorization mechanisms.
-- JavaDoc:

-#### 2.3.
-Database System

-- PostgreSQL: An open-source relational database system known for its reliability and extensibility.
-- JDBC (Java Database Connectivity): Java API for connecting and interacting with relational databases.

-### 3. Communication Protocols
+### 2. Communication Protocols

-- Frontend communicates with the backend through RESTful APIs.
+The interaction between the frontend and backend is orchestrated through carefully chosen communication protocols, ensuring efficiency, flexibility, and maintainability.

+- RESTful APIs serve as the architectural backbone, providing a standardized and resource-oriented communication channel between the frontend and backend.
+This paradigm embraces stateless interactions, allowing the frontend to initiate requests and receive responses, creating a coherent and predictable model for information exchange.
-- Data exchange between frontend and backend is in JSON format.
+- The language in which data converses between the frontend and backend is carefully curated to optimize readability, interoperability, and efficiency.
+Herein lies the adoption of the JavaScript Object Notation (JSON) format.

-### 4. Deployment
+### 3. Deployment

+A robust deployment strategy is essential for ensuring agility, reliability, and scalability.
+To achieve this, the system leverages a comprehensive deployment approach, including:

-- Continuous Integration/Continuous Deployment (CI/CD) pipeline for automated testing and deployment.
+- Continuous Integration/Continuous Deployment (CI/CD) pipeline via GitHub Actions for automated testing and deployment.
+This not only expedites the delivery of new features and updates but also guarantees the stability of the application through rigorous testing.
 - Docker containers for packaging and deployment to ensure consistency across environments.
+This ensures seamless deployment across diverse environments, promoting compatibility and reliability.
+- Kubernetes orchestrates and manages the deployment, scaling, and operation of application containers.
+This container orchestration platform introduces an additional layer of automation, facilitating efficient resource utilization, load balancing, and fault tolerance.

-### 5. Version Control
+### 4. Version Control

-- Git is employed as the version control system.
-- Feature branching and pull request workflow for collaborative development.
+Version control is the backbone of collaborative software development, ensuring order, traceability, and collaboration among the development team.
+In the realm of the Online Bookstore Application, version control is meticulously orchestrated, leveraging industry-standard tools and practices.

+- In the digital tapestry of version control, the Online Bookstore Application relies on GitHub as its central repository hosting service, adding a layer of collaboration and visibility to the development process.

-### 6. Development Environment
+### 5. Development Environment

-- Developers use integrated development environments (IDEs) such as IntelliJ IDEA for Java and Visual Studio Code for Angular/TypeScript.
-- Local development instances of PostgreSQL for database testing.
+Developers, as architects of the application's codebase, utilize specialized integrated development environments tailored to the technologies employed:

+- Feature-Rich Java Development with IntelliJ IDEA, offering an array of features such as intelligent code completion, advanced debugging tools, and a rich ecosystem of plugins.
+This robust IDE streamlines the development of the server-side components, ensuring code quality and developer productivity.
+- Versatile Web Development: Visual Studio Code emerges as the tool of choice for Angular and TypeScript development.
+Its lightweight yet powerful features, including integrated Git control and debugging support
+- PgAdmin 4 serves as the graphical user interface for managing PostgreSQL databases.
+It enables developers to interact with the database, perform queries, and visualize the database structure.
+This user-friendly tool enhances the efficiency of database-related tasks, promoting effective collaboration between developers and the database management system.

-### 7. Documentation
+### 6. Documentation

+Documentation serves as the compass that guides developers, stakeholders, and other contributors through development.
+It encompasses two essential facets: the overarching technical specification document and the detailed API documentation.

-#### 7.1.
+#### 6.1.
 Technical Specification Document

-- MkDocs is used for creating and maintaining technical documentation.
-- Markdown files are authored using MkDocs to provide an organized and readable format.
-- The documentation covers various aspects, including system architecture, API specifications, and user guides.
+- MkDocs is the chosen tool for the creation and upkeep of the technical specification document.
+Its simplicity and versatility empower developers to structure and organize documentation in a coherent manner.

-#### 7.2.
+#### 6.2.
 API documentation

+Javadoc and OpenAPI are used in conjuction to generate an extensive documentation.

+##### 6.2.1.
+Javadoc

-- Javadoc is utilized to automatically generate API documentation from inline comments in the Java source code.
+- Javadoc is employed to automatically generate API documentation by extracting information from inline comments within the Java source code.
+This approach ensures that the API documentation remains closely tied to the source code, minimizing the risk of documentation becoming outdated.
-- Documentation for classes, methods, and important code structures is included directly within the code.
-- Javadoc comments are written directly within the Java source files.
-- Javadoc generates HTML documentation accessible via a designated URL.
+- It also generates HTML documentation, making it easily accessible through a designated URL.
+This user-friendly format allows developers to navigate and comprehend the API specifications effortlessly, fostering a deeper understanding of the codebase.

+##### 6.2.2.
+OpenAPI

+- OpenAPI, formerly known as Swagger, takes center stage in documenting the API specifications.
+Its declarative nature allows for the concise and clear representation of the API structure, endpoints, request-response formats, and authentication mechanisms.
+- The integration of OpenAPI provides an interactive API exploration experience, allowing developers and stakeholders to interact with the API documentation dynamically.
+This functionality enhances understanding and facilitates smoother integration of frontend and backend components.

-### 8. Code Quality Analysis:
+### 7. Code Quality Analysis

+Ensuring the integrity and quality of the codebase is important, therefore SonarQube is being used to ensure that the code quality holds up to certain standards.

-- SonarQube is integrated into the development process to analyze code quality.
+- SonarQube, formerly known as Sonar, is seamlessly integrated into the development pipeline, actively scrutinizing the codebase for various dimensions of quality.
 - Code analysis covers aspects such as code smells, bugs, security vulnerabilities, and code duplications.

 ![image](./images/sonarqube_analysis.png)